Notice: Undefined index: HTTP_REFERER in D:\CNES\index.php on line 3

 • Because TNKase contains no antibacterial preservatives, reconstitute immediately before use.
 If the reconstituted TNKase is not used immediately, refrigerate the TNKase vial at 2°C to 8°C (36°F to 46°F) and use within 8 hours.

-• Dispose of the syringe, cannula and shield per established procedures.
+• Dispose of the syringe per established procedures.

 Chemical Incompatibilities

 TNKase is incompatible with dextrose containing solutions.
 When used together, precipitation may occur.
-Flush dextrose containing lines with saline-containing solution before using TNKase.
+Flush dextrose containing lines with 0.9% Sodium Chloride Injection solution before using TNKase.

 HOW SUPPLIED